 - Remove or replace previously soaked carpets and upholstery.

-If you are faced with a serious mold contamination, it is important to ask the right questions when selecting professionals to handle the remediation.
-Effective mold remediation requires a tremendous amount of training and expertise.
+If you are facing mold, it is vital to ask the right questions when selecting professionals to handle the mold remediation in North Carolina.
+Effective mold remediation requires a tremendous amount of training.

 Frequently Asked Questions:

 Will your services be covered by insurance?

 Only your insurance company can confirm or deny insurance coverage.
 AFTERDISASTER is contracted directly by you to perform emergency services.

 When you authorize AFTERDISASTER to perform emergency services, you are simply authorizing the emergency portion of the job, which includes steps necessary to prevent further damage.

 Will my insurance company pay AFTERDISASTER directly?

 The agreement and authorization you signed authorizes your insurance company to pay AFTERDISASTER directly for the work.
 Since procedures vary by insurance company, we recommend you confirm whether they allow direct payment to contractors.